Wallbox Pulsar Socket vs Easee: which terminal to choose?

 Charging capacity and plug type

-Wallbox Pulsar Socket and Easee Home are capable of supplying power from 7.4 to 22 kW in single-phase.
-In three-phase mode, you can obtain a charging capacity of 11 kW up to 22 kW.
+The Pulsar Socket Wallbox and Easee Home are capable of supplying power ranging from 7.4 to 22 kW in single-phase.
+In three-phase, you can obtain a load capacity of 11 kW to 22 kW.

-For example, if you want to charge your Tesla Model 3 with one of its two charging stationshere's the charging time you'll need, depending on the wattage:
+For example, if you want to recharge your Tesla Model 3 with one of its two charging stationsHere are the recharge times you'll get, depending on the wattage:

 3.7 kW